1979–80 Port Vale F.C. season: Fourth Division

-Finding his new team to be undisciplined, McGrath said 'the holiday is over', and began fining players for various reasons.
+Finding his new team to be undisciplined, McGrath said that 'the holiday is over', and began fining players for various reasons.
 He offloaded Connaughton to Altrincham, loaned Paul Bowles to Southampton, and discovered that Wright was no longer willing to play for the club.
-In February, McGrath signed goalkeeper Mark Harrison and defender Lee Harwood from Southampton, as well as forward Tony Sealy on loan from Crystal Palace.
-He also placed fifteen players on the transfer list, after which the Vale went on a six-game unbeaten run.
-Harwood and Phil Sproson made a solid defensive pair, whilst young Mark Chamberlain (brother of Neville) was used in midfield.
-The end of their run was a 2–2 draw with league leaders Walsall.
-In March John Fleming arrived on loan from Lincoln City, and the club went on a run of one win in twelve games, ending with a 2–1 defeat at Vale Park to fellow strugglers York City.
+On 12 January, a 3–2 victory was achieved at well-placed Doncaster Rovers to take the club out of the bottom four temporarily.
+In February, McGrath signed 19-year-old goalkeeper Mark Harrison and defender Lee Harwood from Southampton, as well as forward Tony Sealy on loan from Crystal Palace.
+He also placed 15 players on the transfer list, after which the Vale went on a six-game unbeaten run.

+Lee Harwood and Phil Sproson made a solid defensive pair, whilst young Mark Chamberlain (brother of Neville) was used in midfield.
+Phil Sproson struck a solid defensive partnership with Harwood.
+The final game of the unbeaten run was a 2–2 draw with league leaders Walsall.
+In March, John Fleming arrived on loan from Lincoln City, and the club went on a run of one win in twelve games, ending with a 2–1 defeat at Vale Park to fellow strugglers York City.
 In April, Felix Healy left the club to return to his native Northern Ireland.
 A Sealy goal earned Vale two points in their penultimate game with Stockport County at Edgeley Park, and their final game was a 3–0 win over Doncaster Rovers in front of just 2,338 supporters.
 These wins took Vale out of the re-election zone on goal difference.

 They finished in twentieth place with 36 points, finishing ahead of Hereford United in the re-election zone on goals scored.
+Hereford United needed to win by three goals in their final game to finish above Vale, but could only manage a 2–0 victory over Rochdale.